gandrein/sfnd_computervision_module/projects/SFND_3D_Object_Tracking/README.md

 ### Observations

-The plot below shows the minimum X distance (`min(X_c)`) for all frame versus the medium X distance (`med(x_c)`).
+The plot below shows the minimum X distance (`min(X_c)`) for all frame versus the medium X distance (`median(x_c)`).
 As the plot shows, the median distance is a better estimate of the distance as it is less subjected to noise in the measurment data.

 <img src="docs/readme_images/results/lidarPrecedingVehicleDistance.png" width="600" height="400" />